jessicatarra/jessicatarra/README.md

 Hello, I'm Jessica.
 I'm a Front-end Developer who is excited about being part of the future tech solutions that will help LATAM grow.

-Loving and improving everyday my JavaScript and React skills through videos / books and articles in English, Portuguese and Spanish.
+Enjoying learning and improving everyday my JavaScript/React skills through videos / books and articles in English, Portuguese and Spanish.

 Find me around the web: